mickymacirl/rathmackneecastle/README.md

     <h3>CSS</h3>
     <li>The Website was styled by connecting a custom CSS to an external file.</li>
     <h3>Visual Studio Code</h3>
-    <li>The website was developed using Visual Studio Code IDE and Dreamweaver.</li>
+    <li>The website was developed using Visual Studio Code IDE and Adobe Dreamweaver.</li>
     <h3>GitHub</h3>
     <li>Source code is hosted on GitHub and delpoyed using Git Pages.</li>
     <h3>Git</h3>